moi24py/temperature-alert/README.md

 ## Usage

 ### Run
-To make the app run, go to the app directory via Terminal, and enter:
+To run the app, go to the app directory via Terminal, and enter:
 ```
 temp-alert % Python3 main.py
 ```